 Elliot, the one-antlered mule deer from Open Season, is basically an Expy of Sid above.
 Not only is he extremely annoying and unintelligent, he was also responsible for coaxing Boog into a drunken eating binge throughout the town and sabotaging one of his nature shows by panicking the audience when they thought Boog was gorily dismembering the deer through a curtain covered Shadow Discretion Shot, leading his owner to tearfully relocate him in the middle of the forest hundreds of miles away.
-Even though he's been living in the forest his entire life, Eliot's attempts to get him back home results in complete disaster for Boog and those around him.
+Even though he's been living in the forest his entire life, Elliot's attempts to get him back home results in complete disaster for Boog and those around him.
 Even the leader of Eliot's former herd, Ian, seemed to have the right idea to banish him despite being a Jerk Jock.
 Fortunately, unlike Sid, he undergoes a personality change in the second movie when trying to marry his sweetheart, Gizelle, becoming somewhat less annoying and more reliable, which may have rescued him for some.

 Ratcliffe is Rescued from the Scrappy Heap for some in the DTV sequel due to being a more competent threat there as opposed to just a greedy buffoon.